jzombie/rich-cms/md-content/z_Miscellaneous/Formatting Test.md

 # Formatting Test

-Some examples to help verify the markdown formatting is working as intended.
+Some examples to help verify the Markdown formatting is working as intended.

 <img src="%ROOT%/images/thinker.png" style="width: 180px" />